 Introduction to Power BI

-Power BI is a product that covers many things: Power BI in Excel, Power BI Desktop, the Power BI online service, ... .
+Power BI is a product that covers many things: Power BI in Excel, Power BI Desktop, the Power BI cloud service, ... .
 In

-this introduction we set the scene for the rest of the training, introducing the different aspects of the Power BI
+this introduction we set the scene for the rest of the training, introducing the different aspects of Power BI.

 - The need for Business Intelligence